 Perhaps it is security.
-The sync doesn't look at any data - it simple syncs the Org metadata.
+The sync doesn't look at any data - it simply syncs the Org metadata.
 Here is the Elements Data Security and Compliance document.
 Perhaps they are scared of their Org and don't want to see the results.
 What is more likely is that they've not heard of Elements Catalyst.
 In which case use it as differentiator to win the work.
 You can use the positive reviews on the AppExchange to give them confidence.

 Selling the client on a clean-up project

-Therefore it is important to spell out importance and benefits of clean-up and documenting the Org to your project sponsors:
+Therefore it is important to spell out the importance and benefits of clean-up and documenting the Org to your project sponsors:

-- Agility: the lack of understanding about the configuration of the Org is slowing down the ability to make further changes
+- Agility: the lack of understanding about the configuration of the Org is slowing down the ability to make further changes.

 There are number of places to look for hard numbers to justify the project:

 - Lost productivity due to delays to Lightning upgrade due to the time required to do the analysis.